National Research Affiliations

 The US Oncology Network

-Comprehensive Cancer Centers of Nevada (CCCN) physicians are part of The US Oncology Network — one of America’s largest cancer-care services provider, with more than 1,100 physicians and 10,000 cancer professionals nationwide who share in the development of clinical research, public policy initiatives and innovative cancer care advancements.
+Comprehensive Cancer Centers of Nevada (CCCN) physicians are part of The US Oncology Network — one of the nation’s largest networks of community-based oncology physicians dedicated to advancing cancer care in America.
+The service provider offers more than 1,000 physicians nationwide who share in the development of clinical research, public policy initiatives and innovative cancer care advancements.

 The US Oncology Network conducts clinical research through US Oncology Research, its wholly-owned subsidiary and the nation’s largest community-based cancer research network.
 US Oncology Research has experienced investigators and dedicated research nurses who specialize in Phase I through Phase IV oncology clinical trials.
-US Oncology Research serves more than 90 sites in 200 locations managing more than 200 active trials at any given time.
-The research network has enrolled nearly 47,000 patients in more than 1,100 trials since inception in 1992 and has contributed to the development of 43 cancer therapies approved by the FDA.
-For more information on US Oncology Research and clinical trial Information, click here.
+US Oncology Research serves more than 60 sites in 170 locations managing more than 225 active trials at any given time.
+The research network has enrolled nearly 60,000 patients in more than 1,400 trials since inception in 1992 and has contributed to the development of 53 cancer therapies approved by the FDA.
+For more information about The US Oncology Network and clinical research information, click here.

 Community Clinical Oncology Program